davew-msft/MLOps-E2E/instructor-readme.md

 Notes:

-* you will need access to the glove data and the csvs.
-These are in my public data blobstore.
+* check if the starter repo has been updated, and if so, pull that into my repo.

 * OriginalDataScientistWork has a version of this for flat Jupyter and pandas.

 ## Other Resources

 also, see OtherResources folder

+for future labs:  automl, hyperdrive

 [Other Workshops](https://github.com/Azure/data-ai-iot)